 So, go out, shoot some video, and watch this series to learn how you can easily begin to wow your audience with quality short movies.

 A sample video after the initial stages of the post-production process: Importing and organizing your video clips, and then editing them together

 Importing and Organizing

 The first of our tutorials tells you how to get set up and started in DaVinci Resolve 16, and how to organize your media and import it into your project.

 In the second tutorial, we deal with how to make your first edits and cuts using DaVinci Resolve.
 We go step by step and show you how simple this process really is.

-In the following tutorials, we will go into editing the footage together, color correction, doing some effects with tracking, and stabilizing that shaky footage—followed by adding music, syncing to music, and some finishing touches.
+In the next tutorial, we will go into editing the footage together, doing some effects with tracking, and stabilizing that shaky footage—followed by adding music, syncing to music, and some finishing touches.
 Don’t be intimidated by video editing, just jump in and get your hands dirty!